drew-sullivan/template_flask_app/README.md

-The Cleveland Tech Survey
+Template Flask App
 ======

-Written and maintained by Drew Sullivan.
+Environment variables will need to be changed, but most of the wiring is here.

 Based on the O'Reilly Book "Flask Web Development" by Miguel Grinberg.